 pip install -r requirements.txt

-to install all the libraries listed in the file, using the specified versions.
+This command tells pip to install all the libraries listed in the file, using the specified versions.

-is fundamental, managing complex environments, especially those involving non-Python dependencies (like system libraries), can become more challenging.
+While requirements.txt is fundamental, managing complex environments, especially those involving non-Python dependencies (like system libraries), can become more challenging.
 This is where tools like Docker come into play, allowing you to package your application, its Python dependencies, the Python interpreter itself, and even parts of the operating system into a self-contained unit called a container.
-We will introduce Docker in a later chapter as it provides a very robust solution for ensuring consistency between development and deployment environments.
+We will introduce Docker in a later chapter as it provides a solution for ensuring consistency between development and deployment environments.

-file alongside your saved model and prediction code.
+For now, diligently using virtual environments and generating accurate requirements.txt files are the essential first steps in managing your model's dependencies effectively.
+Always save your requirements.txt file alongside your saved model and prediction code.
 It's just as important as the model file itself for making your model usable later on.